03. Java Input and Output Methods

 }

-represents a floating-point number with 2 decimal places.%n
+%srepresents a string.%drepresents an integer.%.2frepresents a floating-point number with 2 decimal places.%nadds a newline character.

 Example using format